8 tips to earn more from your savings

 Here’s where the “do-less” magic lies.
 There’s no minimum salary amount, no minimum credit card spend, and no minimum investment or insurance premium amount.
 And if you’re 29 and below, no minimum balance is required.

-The Multiplier Account offers interest rate as high as 3.8% each year.
+The Multiplier Account offers interest rates as high as 3.8% each year.
 The exact interest will depend on:

-- your salary being credited into any DBS or POSB account, and
+- Your salary and/or dividends being credited into any DBS/POSB account, and

-The more you use the bank for some of these everyday banking services, the more you earn in interest.
+The more you use the bank for these everyday banking services, the more you earn in interest.